FOREX-Dollar builds on rally as Fed prepares ground for December lift off

 LONDON, Nov 5 (Reuters) - The dollar hit a three-month high against a basket of major currencies on Thursday, bolstered by comments from influential Federal Reserve officials who kept chances of an interest rate hike in December alive.

-U.S. two-year Treasury yields rose to their highest in 4-1/2 years and spreads over their German counterparts widened to their maximum since late 2006, boosting the dollar’s allure for investors.
+U.S. two-year Treasury yields rose to their highest in 4-1/2 years and spreads over their German counterparts widened to their maximum since late 2006, boosting the allure of the dollar to investors.

-The dollar index, which tracks the greenback against six major peers, rose 0.1 percent to 98.135 in the European trading session, after having gained 0.8 percent on Wednesday.
+The dollar index, which tracks the greenback against six major peers, was up 0.15 percent at 98.135, after having gained 0.8 percent on Wednesday.

-The dollar’s gains came as chances for a December rate hike rose over 50 percent after Federal Reserve Chair Janet Yellen laid out what appears to be the base case at the U.S. central bank that the economy is ready for higher interest rates.
+The dollar’s gains came as chances for a December rate hike rose over 50 percent after Federal Reserve Chair Janet Yellen laid out what appears the base case at the U.S. central bank that the country is ready for higher interest rates.

 Driving home the point, William Dudley, the influential president of the New York Fed and a permanent voter on policy, later said the he would “completely agree” with Yellen that December is a “live possibility” for raising rates.